hashicorp/terraform-plugin-framework/docs/design/validation.md

 }
 ```

 This type of proposal, in isolation, feels extraneous given the current attribute implementation.
-The framework does not appear to benefit from this splitting and it seems desirable that all attributes should be able to optionally enable value validation.
-Future considerations to allow declaring custom attribute types, outside of validation handling, are more likely to drive this type of potential change.
+The framework does not appear to benefit from this splitting and it seems desirable that all attributes should be able to enable value validation via optional data on the existing type.

-##### Resource Level Attribute Value Validation Handling
+##### Resource Level Attribute Validation Handling

 This proposal would introduce no changes to `schema.Attribute`.
-Instead, this would require value validation declarations at the `DataSource` and `Resource` level similar to other proposed attribute validations in the [Declaring Multiple Attribute Validation for Resources](#declaring-multiple-attribute-validation-for-resources) section.
+Instead, this would require all attribute validation declarations at the `DataSource`, `Provider`, and `Resource` level.

-This proposal makes value validation behaviors occur at a distance, meaning it is harder for provider developers to correlate the validation logic to the name/path and type information.
+This proposal makes any value validation behaviors occur at a distance, meaning it is harder for provider developers to correlate the validation logic to the name/path and type information.
 It would also be very verbose for even moderately sized schemas with thorough value validation.
-The only real potential benefit to this type of value validation is that the framework implementation is very straightforward, to just go through this single list of validations instead of walking all attributes.
+The only real potential benefit to this framework implementation is that it is very straightforward from the framework perspective.
+The logic would execute the top level list of validations instead of walking all attributes to find other attributes.

-It could be possible to implement another proposal in this space, while also supporting this one, however this could introduce unnecessary complexity into the implementation.

 #### Defining Attribute Value Validation Functions